-Don’t waste your time on trying to teach manipulative toxic people, prove something to them, show them the negative effect their behavior has on other people.
+Don’t waste your time on trying to teach manipulative or toxic people, prove something to them, show them the negative effect their behavior has on other people.
 They don’t care about it and it’s unlikely they will.

-Distance from manipulative people as much as possible
+Distance as much as possible

 There’s little you can do to deal with manipulative and toxic people and reduce stress and other negative effects their actions have on your emotional state and life in general.
 As we already know, you can’t change these people unless you’re a very talented psychiatrist.
 The best thing you can do is to save yourself from the effect of their toxicity and distance from manipulative people as much as possible.

 You don’t have to communicate, keep in touch with, and be nice to people who affect your wellbeing in a negative way.
 One of the perks of adulthood is possibility to choose your surroundings.
-We can change jobs, move houses, end relationships because we have freedom of choice.
+We can change jobs, move houses, end relationships because we have the freedom of choice.
 So, don’t make yourself stay in a toxic environment that will be ruining your life little by little.
 You’re a free person and you don’t have to put up with something you don’t like.

 Don’t agree to do any favors when you don’t feel like doing

 You don’t owe anyone anything.
 I’ve read it somewhere that the only people we owe something to are ourselves and our children.
 Doesn’t it make perfect sense?
 You have the right to refuse helping someone if you feel that it will cause you stress or other inconveniences.
 Make your own wellbeing and wellbeing of people who matter the most to you your priority.
 See Self Care Is Making Yourself Your Priority.
 If something happens to you because of stress, who will take care of your family?
 So, don’t set yourself on fire to keep others warm especially if those others are manipulative people.